Jerrylum/CryptoExpress-Portal/README.md

 Internal entities, whether addresses or couriers, are retrieved from an internal database and must be accompanied by a private key for ownership verification and signing purposes.

-External entities, accessed via chaincode to read from the world state, are provided with only a public key, enabling signature validation for the corresponding entity.
+External entities, accessed via chain code to read from the world state, are provided with only a public key, enabling signature validation for the corresponding entity.
 This dual approach ensures secure and authenticated interactions within the system, facilitating the identification and verification of both addresses and couriers.

 ### Good

 Good is used to define a trade item as products or services that are being referred to in the delivery process.
 It has a unique identifier (UUID), name, and barcode.
-Each company has its own internal database to store the goods data.
-When creating a new route, the goods will be selected from the internal database.
-Therefore, the UUID must be unique under the company and route.
+Each company has its own internal database to store a set of good definitions.
+When creating a new route, the definitions are selected from the internal database and used in the route.
+The UUID must be unique under the company and route.

 Good serves as a reference to the actual product or service that is being delivered.
 A record in the internal database doesn't mean the actual product or service is in the warehouse or store, nor does it mean the product or service is owned by the company.

 The barcode is used to identify the product or service in the real world during the check in and check out process.
 Global Trade Item Number (GTIN) can be used as the barcode to uniquely identify all the goods.

-### Route Segment

-Segment is a pair of a stop and a transport, which represents the delivery detail between two stops.

-### Stop

-Stop describe the delivery detail for a specific address on a route with fields for the corresponding address (as a hash ID), expected arrival timestamp, input and output goods (as a map of UUIDs to quantities), and a reference to the next transport in the route.

-### Transport

-Transport describe the delivery detail for a specific transportation event on a route with fields for the courier (as a hash ID), additional information, and the destination stop.

 ### Commit

-Commit describe a specific moment on the route for the delivery.
+Commit describes a specific moment on the route for the delivery.
 The described moment can be status of source outgoing, courier receiving, courier delivering, and destination incoming.
 It encompasses details of the moment, including changes in goods quantities (delta), additional information, a timestamp indicating the actual time of this state, and a signature for the entity corresponding to the specific moment.

 In practical scenarios, when the delivery reaches one of these four statuses in the real world, the company owning the corresponding entity (address/courier) signs the commit detail to ensure its identification, verification, and agreement.
-Subsequently, a commit marking the completion of this specific moment for the route is released via the chaincode by the company.
+Subsequently, a commit marking the completion of this specific moment for the route is released via the company chaincode.

 ## World State Standard